How to use Dianping – The Foreigners Guide

 Dianping’s algorithms don’t seem to work as well when searching by location, so you’re going to have to sift through a lot more duds that way.

-The Ultimate Guide to learning fruit in Chinese Want to learn all the different kinds of fruit in Chinese?
+Learn 56 Different Fruits in Mandarin Want to learn all the different kinds of fruit in Chinese?
 Then you’ve come to the right place.
 Time to get healthy!
-What better way to get started than to fill up…
+What better way to get started than to fill up the shopping…

 I have no idea how Dianping calculates its average price per head, but it’s about as related to actual human consumption as 素鸡 sù jī (veggie chicken) is to live poultry.